Adam Ramsay-Peaty: Career

-Peaty started training at the City of Derby swimming club in 2007, where he was coached by Melanie Marshall.
+Ramsay-Peaty started training at the City of Derby swimming club in 2007, where he was coached by Melanie Marshall.
 He also trained up to eight times per week at Repton School, a co-educational boarding independent school in the village of Repton in Derbyshire, and two sessions at Loughborough University.
 He started to train full-time at Loughborough University in 2017.
 Peaty's first senior event was the 2013 European Short Course Swimming Championships where he achieved three personal best times in the three breaststroke events.